How will I be notified if I have been accused of sexual misconduct?

 If you withdraw or resign from the University, the investigation will be suspended.
 The University is no longer able to compel a non-student or non-employee to disciplinary action.
 Undergraduate Admissions and the Registrar will be notified so you (the student) cannot be readmitted.
 You (the employee) will not be eligible for rehire.

 How long does a Title IX investigation take?

 A Title IX investigation takes time.
 Many schedules have to be weaved together.
 It is the responsibility of the Title IX investigators to ensure a prompt, thorough, and fair process.
 However, the investigators try to move through the process at a reasonable pace.

 Do I have the right to appeal the decision of a Title IX investigation?

 Yes.
-If you disagree with the outcome of the Title IX investigation, you will have five (5) days to appeal the decision to the Vice-President for Enrollment & Student Affairs.
+If you disagree with the outcome of the determination made by the Title IX Hearing Panel, you will have five (5) days to appeal the decision to the appropriate Appellate Officer.